kompoth/myblog/content/posts/002-pylsp-plugin/index.md

 }
 ```

-Now we will see error and `pylsp` log messages in `/tmp/pylsp.log` file.
+Now you will see error and `pylsp` log messages in `/tmp/pylsp.log` file.

 If you want to add custom log messages for your plugin, it can be easily done with this code: